 A Catadioptric telescope also knows as a Compound telescope uses reflecting and refracting elements to produce an image.
 This clever combination of mirrors and lenses uses the advantages of reflection and refraction to combine their individual benefits in one instrument.

 There is quite a number of different designs of catadioptric telescopes.
-They all differ slightly in the lights beam path and number of lenses or mirrors used.
+They all differ slightly in the lights beam path and the number of lenses or mirrors used.
 Each having its respective advantage over the other depending on the purpose they build for.

 So even the catadioptric telescopes come with a number of advantages, there are also a couple of disadvantages.